Skip to content

 </item>

-The modifier with sortOrder="1100" executes after the one with sortOrder="1000", allowing it to override any conflicting changes.
+The modifier with sortOrder="1100" executes after the one with sortOrder="1000", so any property changes made by the earlier modifier get overridden by the later one.

 Available Form Modification Hooks

 Different hook names trigger callbacks at different points in the form lifecycle.
-The hook name determines when your callback executes and what arguments it receives.
+The hook name you pass to registerModificationListener determines when your callback executes and what arguments the callback receives.

 See the Form Modification Hooks reference for a complete table of available hooks, their timing, and callback signatures.